firebolt-db/firebolt-db.github.io/docs/using-the-cli.md

 {: .note}
 Replace the `export` command with `set` on Windows.

-CLI commands can then reference the variables as shown below.
+Then CLI commands can then reference the variables as shown below.

 ```
 $ firebolt query --database-name $FB_DB2 --engine-name $FB_ENG2
 ```

 ## Enabling tab completion
 Firebolt provides tab completion for Bash (version 4.4 and later), Zsh, and Fish.
 Tab completion is based on the `Click` library.
 For more information, see [Click documentation](https://click.palletsprojects.com/en/8.1.x/shell-completion/#enabling-completion).